Home

 George succumbed to the spectre of death in Chillisquaque Township, sometime prior to 1850.

 When the federal census enumeration was made in 1850, the widowed Elizabeth dwelled by herself in Chillisquaque.
-Census records of 1850 show no one else by that surname in the county.
+Census records for that year show no one else by that surname in the county.

 She is believed to have passed away on Dec.
 20, 1852.
 The Sunbury American reported in its "DIED" column Jan.
 8, 1853 edition that "In Chillisquaque, on the 20th ult., Mrs. YOUNKEN, wife of George Younken, deceased, aged 76 years."